Important lab values

 - PaCO2 below 35

-- Define: excessive fluid accumulation in the body leading to a buildup of bicarbonate in the bloodstream
+- Define: excessive fluid accumulation in the body leading to a buildup of acids and a reduction in bicarbonate in the bloodstream

 - pH below 7.35

-- Symptoms: Headache, decreased blood pressure, hyperkalemia, muscle twitching, nausea, vomiting, diarrhea, changes consciousness, kussmal respirations (compensatory hyperventilation)
+- Symptoms: headache, decreased blood pressure, hyperkalemia, muscle twitching, nausea, vomiting, diarrhea, changes in consciousness, Kussmaul respirations (compensatory hyperventilation)

-- Related diagnosis: Severe vomiting, excessive diuretics usage, excessive antacid usage, excessive gastrointestinal suctioning
+- Related diagnosis: severe vomiting, excessive diuretic use, excessive antacid use, excessive gastrointestinal suctioning

-- Define: body has removed too much fluid from the body leading to decreased bicarbonate in bloodstream
+- Define: the body has removed too much acid or retained too much bicarbonate, leading to an alkaline shift in the bloodstream

 - pH above 7.45